-With privacy concerns at an all-time, most users prefer not to keep a trace of their activity for long.
-If you echo this thought process as well, then there are two things to try out.
+With privacy concerns at all times, most users prefer not to keep a trace of their activity for long.
+If you also echo this thought process, then there are two things to try out.

-The first one involves manually deleting your activity at regular intervals of time whereas the next one allows Google to automatically do so after a fixed time interval.
-For that, head over to Sync and Google Services and then click on Control how your browsing history is used.
+The first one involves manually deleting your activity at regular intervals, whereas the next one allows Google to do so automatically after a fixed time interval.
+Head to Sync and Google Services and click Control how your browsing history is used.